American Airlines warns of as many as 13,000 layoffs - RFI

 New York (AFP)

-American Airlines will notify 13,000 workers that they could be laid off due the prolonged industry downturn caused by the Covid-19 pandemic, the carrier said Wednesday.
+American Airlines will notify 13,000 workers that they could be laid off due to the prolonged industry downturn if the Covid-19 situation doesn't improve and US government aid is not extended, the carrier said Wednesday.

 The airline expects to fly at least 45 percent less in the first quarter, American's executives said in a letter to employees, extending the industry slump as expectations for a travel recovery are delayed due to the slow rollout of coronavirus vaccines.

+"Of course, this is not where we want to be, and we will work with union leadership to do everything we can to mitigate job impact as much as possible," said the letter from the carrier's Chief Executive Doug Parker and President Robert Isom.

-The letter, from the carrier's Chief Executive Doug Parker and President Robert Isom, said American no longer expects to be at full capacity this summer.
+American no longer expects to be at full capacity this summer, they said.

-"The vaccine is not being distributed as quickly as any of us believed, and new restrictions on international travel that require customers to have a negative COVID-19 test have dampened demand," they said.
+"The vaccine is not being distributed as quickly as any of us believed, and new restrictions on international travel that require customers to have a negative Covid-19 test have dampened demand," they added.

-"Of course, this is not where we want to be, and we will work with union leadership to do everything we can to mitigate job impact as much as possible."
+Parker and Isom said they backed efforts by airline worker unions to win another round of support in Congress, with current federal aid set to expire on April 1.

+US President Joe Biden has proposed a $1.9 trillion Covid-19 economic relief package, currently being discussed in Congress.

 American furloughed 19,000 workers in October after a prior round of federal support expired, but brought the workers back after Congress enacted more federal support at the end of 2020.